jeffreyeas/endpointchallenge/README.md

-# New Project

-EndPoint Challenge
+# EndPoint Challenge

-The api key and the base url is located in snowpack.config.mjs.
-I'm handing this in via email but in a regular repo, those values would be empty.
-This was done using snowpack but you should be able to
+Enter in the api key and base url located in the snowpack.config.mjs file in the 'env' section.

+    API_KEY: '<enter-api-key>',
+    BASE_URL: '<enter-base-url>'

 npm i
 npm run start